AUSTRALIA AND THE SOUTH-WEST PACIFIC THEATRE

 He was a member of the Cameron Highlanders Militia Regiment before the war and eventually was commissioned into the 2/4th Machine Gun Battalion as a Lieutenant after the outbreak of World War II.

-Laid by the then President of the 2/4th Machine-Gun Battalion Association,
+Placed by the then President of the 2/4th Machine-Gun Battalion Association, Mr Jack Kyros.

 2/4th Machine Gun Battalion